Nonlinear Lattice Framework for Inflation: Bridging stochastic inflation and the $\delta{N}$ formalism: Introduction

 A standard approach for such cases is to perform a $(3+1)$-dimensional \emph{lattice simulation}, in which classical fields are evolved in configuration space that automatically takes care of the nonlinear interactions among all populated Fourier modes~\cite{Khlebnikov:1996mc}.
 While 1D linear approximations are restricted by the linearised Fourier equation that depends only on the norm of the wavenumber, a 3D lattice correctly models the phase-space volume available for particle scattering; this is crucial, for instance, for accurately describing thermalisation during preheating~\cite{Felder:2000hr}.
 Furthermore, 3D simulations capture the development of small-scale anisotropies due to the fragmentation of the homogeneous field condensate, which can lead to the generation of sub-Hubble classical gravitational waves~\cite{Khlebnikov:1997di}.
 Another critical regime where such distinctions require careful consideration is in the \acp{PBH} production scenarios~\cite{Zeldovich:1967lct,Hawking:1971ei,Carr:1974nx,Carr:1975qj} (see, \eg, Ref.~\cite{Escriva:2022duf} for a recent review).
 In these cases, abundances depend exponentially on the extreme tail of the curvature perturbation probability distribution, so that even small deviations from Gaussianity can result in orders-of-magnitude changes in the predicted PBH abundance.

 In its most common implementation, the lattice treats the Universe as a \emph{rigid expanding} FLRW background.
 In the context of the early Universe, this setup was primarily designed to resolve the growth of sub-Hubble modes during preheating after inflation~\cite{Felder:2000hq,Easther:2010qz,Figueroa:2021yhd,Caravano:2025klk}.
 More recently, the same setup has also been applied to simulate the inflationary dynamics, including axion inflation with an inflaton coupled to gauge fields through a Chern-Simons term~\cite{Caravano:2022epk,Figueroa:2023oxc,Figueroa:2024rkr,Sharma:2024nfu}, and models with a transient \ac{USR} phase~\cite{Caravano:2024moy,Caravano:2024tlp,Caravano:2025diq}.
 In such a setup, the fields evolve on a homogeneous background characterised by a single scale factor and expansion rate; inhomogeneities only reside in the matter sector, while the metric carries no spatial structure.
 This works as long as (i) backreaction of inhomogeneities on the expansion is negligible, (ii) curvature sourced by gradients remains subdominant, and (iii) the observables of interest are insensitive to spatial variations in the local Hubble term.
-However, precisely in the regimes that motivate real-space simulations~---~strong resonance, broad-band mode-mode coupling, stochastic drift of superhorizon modes, and rare-event tails relevant for PBHs~---~the \emph{local expansion rate responds to the inhomogeneous energy density and gradients}.
-A single, rigid expansion rate, for example, cannot capture (a) patch-dependent Hubble friction $3H\dot{\phi}$, (b) contributions of the spatial curvature to the \emph{local} Friedmann constraint, or (c) the correct volume weighting needed to construct uniform-density hypersurfaces for $\delta{N}$ and related observables.
-Moreover, although in the typical inflationary models that are conducive to parametric resonance, the influence of local gravity on the small-scale phenomena characteristic of such an epoch is found to be small~\cite{Frolov:2008hy,Huang:2011gf}, in models with a \ac{USR} epoch or an upward turn in the potential~\cite{Kawaguchi:2023mgk} driving inflation, the influence of inhomogeneous geometry cannot be assumed to remain subdominant.